Omaha pollen forecast — The Prairie Club – Pines Course neighborhood

 Will pollen levels change in Omaha tomorrow?

-On 26 June 2026, pollen conditions in Omaha will be different from today, with grass at medium levels
+On 17 July 2026, pollen conditions in Omaha will be similar to today, with grass at high levels, ambrosia at low levels

 Is pollen expected to decrease in Omaha this week?